Michanoku/odin-recipes/README.md

 I mainly want to use this project to improve my use of git, as I had only used it quite amateurish so far.

+Images used in this project are taken by me with food made by me or members of my family.